wacncontent/CustomizeTool/output/articles/storage/storage-ios-how-to-use-blob-storage.md

 > [AZURE.WARNING (Only use Shared Key authentication for testing purposes!) ] Your account name and account key, which give full read/write access to the associated Storage account, will be distributed to every person that downloads your app.
 This is **not** good practice as you risk having your key compromised by untrusted clients.

-When using Shared Key authentication, you will create a "connection string."
+When using Shared Key authentication, you will create a connection string.
 The connection string is comprised of:

-- The **DefaultEndpointsProtocol** - you can choose http or https.
-However, using https is highly recommended.
+- The **DefaultEndpointsProtocol** - you can choose HTTP or HTTPS.
+However, using HTTPS is highly recommended.
-- The **Account Name** - the name of your Storage account
+- The **Account Name** - the name of your storage account
-- The **Account Key** - If using the [Management Portal](manage.windowsazure.cn), you can find this by clicking *Manage Access Keys*.
+- The **Account Key** - If you're using the [Azure Management Portal](portal.azure.com), navigate to your storage account and click the **Keys** icon to find this information.
+If using the [Azure Management Portal](manage.windowsazure.cn), navigate to your storage account in the portal and click **Manage Access Keys**.

 Here is how it will look in your application: